elastic/sans-dfir-2022/README.md

 TODO:

-- Split out modules to separate repo
 - Build and publish docker container for config extractor
 - In entrypoint, update modules by env var, if set
-- Create docker-compose.yml with settings for DFIR talk cloud instance

-__DEMO__

-1. Execute docker container, pull in latest update
-2. Download and execute cobaltstrike payload in VM
-3. Observe results in Kibana